amsantac/TOC/README.md

 mask <- raster(system.file("external/MASK3.rst", package="TOC"))
 ```

-The TOC and ROC curves can be generated and plotted:
+The TOC and ROC curves can be generated and plotted using the following instructions:

 ```{r}
 tocd <- TOC(index, boolean, mask, NAval=0, nthres=100, uncertainty=TRUE, progress=TRUE)